;

 Only serious events are intended to be notified.
 These trigger requirements to preserve the site, notify the regulator and keep records.

-The notifiable incident, illness, injury or death must arise out of the conduct of the business or undertaking.
+The notifiable incident, injury, illness or death must arise from the conduct of the business or undertaking.
 It could be due to the condition of the work site, the way the work activity is organised, or the way equipment or substances are used.

-Notifiable events may occur inside or outside the actual work site.
+Notifiable events may happen inside or outside the actual work site.

-Deaths, injuries or illness that are unrelated to work are not notifiable events eg:
+Deaths, injuries or illnesses that are unrelated to work are not notifiable events, for example:

 • a diabetic worker slipping into a coma at work

-• a worker being injured driving to work in his or her private car when the driving is not done as part of their work
+• a worker being injured driving to work in their private car when the driving is not done as part of their work

 • a worker fainting from a non-work related cause.